An Accidental Journey into Additive Manufacturing

 Tomorrow marks one year since GE announced their plan to purchase two leading metal Additive Manufacturing companies.
 It has been coined the “headline heard ‘round the world,” generating a considerable buzz in the manufacturing space.
 Over the past 12 months, the world has seen how passionate GE is about the transformative power of Additive Manufacturing.

 You have likely heard the GE Additive story before: Mohammad Ehteshami, Vice President at GE Additive provides insight into GE's bold ambitions for Additive Manufacturing often.
 And he tells the story well.

-Arcam CEO Magnus Rene and Concept Laser CEO Frank Herzog also share in the excitement and allure that is found in metal AM.
+(Former) Arcam CEO Magnus Rene and (Former) Concept Laser CEO Frank Herzog also share in the excitement and allure that is found in metal AM.
 Both decorated veterans in the industry, they have brought valuable and unique insights from Europe across the pond to North America and worldwide.

 Together, I’d say the three make a strong story-telling team.

 I spent a week in mid-August at GE's Additive Technology Center (ATC) in Cincinnati, Ohio with several of my fellow Arcam, Concept Laser and GE Additive team members.
 Mohammad set the tone for the meeting by giving us talking points on why GE chose to take this journey into Additive.
 This made me think of my own story, my own journey.
 I've shared it with some, but not with all.

 A captivating story can evolve into a narrative that can evolve into a shared sense of mission.
 And look at any great business - its mission most commonly drives its strategy.
 That is the power of a good story.

 I do believe my (accidental) Additive journey tells a good story, so I often feel compelled to share it with others.
 I hope you find it influential; perhaps it may also inspire you to write and share your own.